PhD Research

 When Linnaeus introduced his new system of plant taxonomy, he not only reinforced social culture in his prioritisation of the male over the female, but he used a metaphor which was deemed by many as disgusting, immoral and unsuitable for female consumption.

-The exhibition, Botanic Dreams, was first shown at Shaw House, Newbury in February 2025.
+This exhibition consists of a number of artworks shown at Shaw House, Newbury in February 2025.
 Shaw House was originally built by the Thomas Dolman who had made his fortune in the cloth industry and was anxious to establish his status as one of the landed gentry.
 My particular interest in the house however, results from its eighteenth century occupants, the 1st Duke and Duchess of Chandos who extended and refurbished the property including what is now known as the Chandos Room with its beautiful reproduction eighteenth-century Chinese wallpaper.
-The Duke of Chandos bought Shaw House in 1728, adding it to the portfolio of estates he owned across the country.
-This rural retreat would become the family’s favourite escape from their busy public life in London and a place that was conveniently located mid-way between London and Bath, a city they frequently visited.